amitkhonde/scroll-annotation/README.md

 # scroll-annotation
 A scroll annotation demo.
-Highlights content on the scrollbar
+Highlights content on the scrollbar.